thejessicafelts/income-tax-calculator/README.md

 » This program will only accept submissions from those filing as "Single"<br>
 » This program will NOT accept submissions from those who are Self Employeed<br>

-Please refer to the Udates section below, for all upcoming changes and advancements.
+Please refer to the Updates section below, for all upcoming changes and advancements.

 ## Updates: